 Dear friends and supporters

-Some six months have passed since the Borehamwood Kenilworth by-election when I was subject to a vicious smear campaign by Hertsmere Conservatives alongside the worst anti-Semitic abuse that I have experienced in my life.
-As HertsLive reported last week, to be told that I should go and “die in the gas chambers” and have threats made against my baby, abusive messages sent to my workplace and a stream of other libelous and racist comments directed towards me are things that no one should ever have to go through simply for wanting to make their community a better place.
+Nearly a year have passed since the Borehamwood Kenilworth by-election when I was subject to a vicious smear campaign by Hertsmere Conservatives alongside the worst anti-Semitic abuse that I have experienced in my life.
+As HertsLive reported, to be told that I should go and “die in the gas chambers” and have veiled threats made against my baby, abusive messages sent to my workplace and a stream of other libelous and racist comments directed towards me are things that no one should ever have to go through simply for wanting to make their community a better place.
 I am delighted that the Conservative Party HQ will now be launching an investigation into allegations of anti-Semitism by Hertsmere Tories and their Councillors following a letter I received this week from Conservative Party Chair, Amanda Milling MP.

 During the election campaign I was told that I am "a Jewish c**t", "a Nazi," "a disgusting Jew" and that I should be "sent to Tehran" among other things.
-The Conservative candidate Brett Rosehill sent sickening letters through voters doors about me on headed paper with the Conservative logo, and as The Independent & Private Eye reported, in perhaps the most shocking act of all, senior Conservative Councillor Paul Morris posted a photo of my face on a huge digital billboard outside our town's rail station during rushour insinuating that I support a terrorist group .
+The Conservative candidate Brett Rosehill sent sickening letters through residents' doors about me on headed paper with the Conservative logo, and as The Independent & Private Eye reported, in perhaps the most shocking act of all, senior Conservative Councillor Paul Morris posted a photo of my face on a huge digital billboard outside our town's rail station during rushour insinuating that I support a terrorist group .
 Another Tory Councillor, Glenn Briski smeared me on social media for belonging to groups I have never joined and used horrible anti-Semitic tropes, describing me and left-leaning Jewish people in the Labour Party as being "self-hating, privileged middle-class people who can't help but apologise for all all their privilege."

-I wanted to thank you for all the messages of support and to those of you who kindly donated to my crowdfunder appeal for the libel suit I pursued against the perpetrators.
+I wanted to thank the hundreds of people who sent me messages of support and to those of you who kindly donated to my crowdfunder appeal for the libel suit that I pursued against the perpetrators.
 I was also moved by all the local residents who contacted me to tell me how appalled they felt by the treatment that I received.
 These included messages from Conservative supporters who told me they would never vote locally for that Party again.

-Today I can share the news with you that following an out of court settlement, the Conservative Deputy Mayor of Elstree & Borehamwood Town Council, Sandra Parnell has been forced to apologise for an atrocious comment she made about me during the by-election when she compared me to Adolf Hitler by calling me "the worst anti-Semite".
+I would also like to share with you the news that following an out of court settlement, the Conservative Deputy Mayor of Elstree & Borehamwood Town Council, Sandra Parnell has been forced to apologise for an atrocious comment she made about me during the by-election when she compared me to Adolf Hitler by calling me "the worst anti-Semite".
 We agreed that the settlement payment should be donated to The Holocaust Education Trust.
-Ashamedly, despite her apology, the Conservative-run Town Council has refused to distance itself from her comments.
+Ashamedly, despite her apology, the Conservative-run Town Council has refused to distance itself from their Deputy Mayor's comments.
 My solicitors, Carter Ruck wrote to the Tory candidate Brett Rosehill warning him and the Conservatives over their alleged incitement to anti-Semitism and multiple breaches of electoral law.
 Cllr Rosehill’s wife also took down a libellous post about me following a separate letter.
 Other updates include:

 All three local opposition parties; The Liberal Democrats, Green Party and Labour united to condemn the Tories over the abuse I faced, as have Labour MPs, anti-racist organisations, rabbis & Jewish groups.

-Labour’s ex-General Secretary wrote to Tory HQ to demand they conduct an investigation into their councillors’ and candidate’s behaviour and alleged anti-Semitism.
+In May, Labour’s then General Secretary wrote to national Conservative Party HQ to demand they conduct an investigation into their councillors’ and candidate’s behaviour and alleged anti-Semitism.
 Whilst receipt of the letter was acknowleged by their National Treasurer, to date they have never carried out any such investigation.

 The case received national coverage in The Independent, Private Eye, Jewish Chronicle & Jewish News.
 Also on the Borehamwood Times front page and Herts Live among other outlets.

-The Board of Deputies of British Jews condemned the anti-Semitism and sent me a supportive message.
+The Board of Deputies of British Jews condemned the anti-Semitism levelled at me and sent me a supportive message.

 I recently spoke about what happened to me at a Barnet TUC forum alongside MPs and other anti-racism campaigners.
 You can see the clip here.

 I am proud of everyone who volunteered in my campaign team.
-We fought a clean campaign based on local issues such as demanding a new GP surgery, the protection of Green Belt land from housing developments, opposition to Tory cuts to health services and public transport and for a new youth club and although we lost, we actually performed remarkably well.
+We fought a clean campaign based on local issues such as demanding a new GP surgery, the protection of Green Belt land from housing developments, opposition to Tory cuts to health services and public transport and for a new youth club.
+Although we lost, we actually performed remarkably well.
 Our by-election vote was 10% higher than Labour’s national polling the following day, in spite of all the smears against me.